SvenJuergens/disable_beuser/Readme.md

 ## Thanks for the support
 First a thank you for supporting the further development of this extension to [Darmstadt University of Applied Sciences](https://www.h-da.de/)

+And [Tim Horstmann](https://github.com/timhorstmann), who created the first Event with a pull request

 ## What does it do?

 This extension integrate a scheduler task to disable backend user after a configurable amount of time.